Sky Burial #3 by Wayne Haag

 How To Buy Interzone:

 Interzone is available in good shops in the UK, USA and many other countries around the world.
 If your local shop (in any country) doesn't stock the magazine they should be able to easily order it in for you so please don't hesitate to ask them.
-You can also buy the magazine from a variety of online retailers, or a version for e-readers from places like Weightless, Amazon, iTunes, Smashwords, etc.
+You can also buy the magazine from a variety of online retailers, or a version for e-readers from places like Weightless Books, Amazon, iTunes, Smashwords, etc.

 The best thing though – for you and for us – is to follow any of the Shop/Buy Now/Subscribe links on this page and take out a subscription direct with us.
 You'll receive issues much cheaper and faster that way, and the magazine will receive a much higher percentage of the revenue.

 Please Help Spread the Word:

-Magazines like Interzone cannot survive without subscriptions.
-If you enjoy it please blog about it, review it, tell your friends, and encourage other people to subscribe.
+If you enjoy Interzone please blog about it, review it, and generally help to spread the word.
 Thank you!